11 Search Statistics You Need to Know in 2020

 To get a glimpse of how it looked like before the booming period, let's compare the previous numbers.
 In the year 2000, Google was handling 14 billion searches per year or 32,8 million searches per day.

-In 2010, Google published an article where they stated that before launching Google Instant (a feature which they removed in 2017), [Google] was serving more than a billion searches per day.
+In 2010, Google published an article where they stated that before launching Google Instant (a feature which they removed in 2017), the Search Engine was serving more than a billion searches per day.

 It translates to around 365 billion searches per year.
 We can only assume the numbers in the year that followed because Google was quiet about the data.

-Let's summarise the mentioned stats for Google searches per day:
+Let's summarize the mentioned stats for Google searches per day: